smallbatch-apps/delivery-docket/README.md

 It is critically important that the host can serve as HTTPS, as the JWT bearer token **must** be served over HTTPS.
 The application serves as https, but lacking certificates can create local issues.
 The following article may help: https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec

+## Data Model

+The data is stored in a MongoDB document database.
+The document model has two primary document entities.
+User and DeliveryDocket (typically shortened to Docket).
+The User is at present a very thin model.
+DeliveryDocket has a ref link to User, but has two types of subdocument.
+There are multiple Lots on a DeliveryDocket.
+There is also a single Declaration object per DeliveryDocket.

+The DeliveryDocket object itself is therefore quite minimal only really covering shipping and pickup details.
+The intent is that a DeliveryDocket document is made very quickly in the process, and then immediately afterwards Lots could be added at will.
+A declaration could be made at the end, or as part of the submission process.
+This is in contrast to making a large object and saving it in one big block.

 ## Usage